Hawaii Japanese Yakisoba Noodles Recipe

 Stir fry until carrots are tender and add the remaining cabbage and scallions.

-Continue to stir fry until cabbage is cooked.
+Continue to stir fry until cabbage cooked.

 Add the noodles and sauce and stir fry the noodles to coat them well with the sauce.
 Continue tossing until the noodles are uniform in color and you can smell the sauce beginning to caramelize.